A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Results Discussion

-To evaluate and compare the degree of disorder, we first compute the value of $H$ for the $T_{\textrm{max}}$ OTS, deterministic model (DM) and six other models that incorporate combinations of different feedback and noise types in $\hat{T}_{\textrm{max}}$ (abbreviated as: WN(C): White noise (Cubic), CN(C): Colored noise (Cubic), LN(C): Lévy noise (Cubic), WN(L): White noise (Lorenz), CN(L): Colored noise (Lorenz), and LN(L): Lévy noise (Lorenz)).
-For the corresponding time series, we calculate $H$ using two different values of embedding dimension $d=3$ (blue crosses) and 4 (red plus markers), results shown in Fig.~\ref{Fig4}.
-For reliable statistical results, we follow the condition $d!\ll N$, where $N$ is the total number of data points in our time series.
+To evaluate and compare the degree of disorder, we first compute the value of $H$ for the $T_{\textrm{max}}$ OTS, deterministic term or model (DM) and six other possible models that incorporate combinations of different feedback and noise types in $\hat{T}_{\textrm{max}}$ (abbreviated as: WN(C): White noise (Cubic), CN(C): Colored noise (Cubic), LN(C): Lévy noise (Cubic), WN(L): White noise (Lorenz), CN(L): Colored noise (Lorenz), and LN(L): Lévy noise (Lorenz)).
+For the respective time series, we calculate $H$ using two different values of embedding dimension $d=3$ (blue crosses) and 4 (red plus markers), results shown in Fig.~\ref{Fig4}.
 Dashed blue and red lines indicate the $H$ values for the OTS.
 Fig.~\ref{Fig4} shows that for both embedding dimensions, the calculated values of $H$ for the three models of WN(L), CN(L), and LN(L) are close to that of the OTS, whereas that of DM is far from the OTS.
 These results show that DM fails to represent the real $T_{\textrm{max}}$ dynamics, whereas WN(L), CN(L), and LN(L) well capture the amount of disorder or uncertainty in the maximum temperature dynamics.

-In addition to $H$, we also calculate the values of statistical complexity $C$ (using $d=4$), and plot the $(H,C)$ values of OTS, DM, WN(C), CN(C), LN(C), WN(L), CN(L), and LN(L) on the $CH$-plane of Fig.~\ref{Fig5} (see legend for marker types and colors).
+In addition to $H$, we also calculate the values of statistical complexity measure $C$ (using $d=4$), and plot the $(H,C)$ values of OTS, DM, WN(C), CN(C), LN(C), WN(L), CN(L), and LN(L) on the $CH$-plane of Fig.~\ref{Fig5} (see legend for marker types and colors).
 We see that the $(H,C)$ values of WN(L), CN(L), and LN(L) closely match those of the OTS as compared to DM, WN(C), CN(C), and LN(C).
-These results further support that Lorenz feedback models with white, colored, and Lévy noise well represent the real $T_{\textrm{max}}$ dynamics.
+These results further support the result that Lorenz feedback models with white, colored, and Lévy noise effectively represent the real $T_{\textrm{max}}$ dynamics.
 In the plot, the dashed and dotted black curves indicate the theoretical maximum and minimum values of statistical complexity at each value of permutation entropy at a given embedding dimension~\cite{Martin06}.